Seasonal Planning for Tuscany

 Autumn is a wonderful time to visit Tuscany.
 Expect lows in the 50s and highs in the low 70s (with warmer temperatures by the sea and colder weather in hilly and mountainous areas, like Siena and the Tuscan-Emilian Apennines).
 Occasional showers aren't uncommon, but generally, you can expect crisp, sunny weather mixed in with a few cloudy days.

-Catch some lively jousting in Arezzo during this medieval tournament.
+Giostra del Saracino, Arezzo.
+Catch some lively jousting in Arezzo during this medieval tournament on the first Sunday in September.

-One of many festivals celebrating the harvest in Tuscany, this white truffle celebration in San Miniato is fun for foodies.
+Festival of White Truffles, Tuscany.
+One of many festivals celebrating the harvest in Tuscany, this white truffle celebration in San Miniato in November is fun for foodies.

-Christmas is a family affair in Italy, but festive decorations and outdoor markets enliven Tuscan towns and cities.
+Christmas, nationwide.
+Christmas (December 25) is a family affair in Italy, but festive decorations and outdoor markets enliven Tuscan towns and cities.

 Beating the Crowds During Tuscany's High Season